mui/mui-x/docs/data/charts/overview/overview.md

 ## Display charts

 Charts can be rendered in two ways.
-With a single component or by composing sub-components.
+With a single component or by composing subcomponents.

 ### Single charts